stolarczyk/metaboLITE/README.md

 Or you can use [this](scripts/install_packages.R) script to automatically install all required R packages (except from the rPython package, which requires special attention) after the language installation.

 ## Docker container<a name="Docker"></a>
-The alternative way to run the application is using the [Docker](https://www.docker.com/what-docker) software to build the image from Dockerfile or run the pre-built Docker image (both provided with this application in `docker/Dockerfile` and `docker/DockerImage.tar`, respectively).
+The alternative way to run the application is using the [Docker](https://www.docker.com/what-docker) software to build the image from Dockerfile or run the pre-built Docker image (both provided with this application in `docker/Dockerfile` and in the official Docker [repository](https://hub.docker.com/r/mstolarczyk/toyconapp/), respectively).
 This two  are the most reliable, safest and **easiest installation approaches** due to the intrisic Docker characterisitics.

 To follow either of these approaches install the Docker CE (community edition) software on your machine.
 The installation instructions can be found on the [Docker website](https://docs.docker.com/install/).